promaxsolutions/lush-properties-platform-v2/replit.md

-# ProjectFlow - Project Management Dashboard
+# Lush Properties Control Center - Property Project Management Platform

 ## Overview

-ProjectFlow is a modern full-stack web application for project management and tracking.
-It features a React frontend with TypeScript, an Express.js backend, and comprehensive project tracking capabilities.
-The application includes an enhanced dashboard with progress tracking, charts, and real-time project stage management.
-The current implementation uses the existing TypeScript/Vite architecture with an upgraded dashboard component featuring progress bars, charts, and improved project management workflows.
+Lush Properties Control Center is a sophisticated full-stack web application designed for premium property development and construction project management.
+It features a React frontend with TypeScript, an Express.js backend, and comprehensive project tracking capabilities with AI-powered insights.
+The application provides automated claims processing, intelligent workflow automation, secure file management, and real-time project stage management.
+Built with premium design and mobile-first architecture for construction teams, builders, clients, and investors.

 ## User Preferences